 - Ford Ranger Raptor

-Of all the 4×4 pickup trucks that you can buy, the Volkswagen Amarok sits at the top of the tree.
-It does all the pickup essentials, with a maximum payload of up to 1,154kg and a towing capacity of up to 3,100kg.
+Of all the 4×4 pickup trucks on sale, the Volkswagen Amarok is the star perched at the top of the tree.
+It nails all the pickup essentials, with a maximum payload of up to 1,154kg and a towing capacity of up to 3,100kg.

-However, the Amarok has many more strings to its bow.
-For starters, it can return a decent 35mpg.
-The interior is spacious enough for two adults and two children, while providing such features as leather upholstery and climate control from the base-level trim up.
+However, the Amarok has many more strings to its bow than sheer capacity.
+For starters, it can return a decent 35mpg and the interior is spacious enough for two adults and two children, while providing such features as leather upholstery and climate control from the base-level trim up.

-The 200hp, 3.0-litre V6 is the best engine available for the Amarok, thanks to its suitable blend of guts and smoothness.
+The 204hp, 3.0-litre V6 diesel is the best engine available for the Amarok, thanks to its suitable blend of power, smoothness and cost.
+But there’s also a 258hp one that’s surprisingly brisk.

-The Ford Ranger may only be a small pickup truck, but nevertheless it offers a wide array of diesel engines and the choice of a two- or four-seat cabin.
-You won’t go far wrong with a four-seater with a 2.0-litre, 213hp engine up front.
-It has a ton of pulling power, is able to tow well over three tonnes, while returning fuel economy of up to 36mpg.
-The Ranger can handle payloads of up to 1,200kg, depending on trim.
+It has bags of pulling power, is able to tow well over three tonnes, while returning fuel economy of up to 36mpg.
+The Ranger can handle payloads of up to 1,200kg and tow up to 1,800kg depending on spec.

 The Toyota Hilux takes the unique advantages of a double-cab pickup truck and emphasises them to the nth degree.
-Not only is it famously reliable; every version of the car, from the entry-level trim up, can carry payloads over 1,000kg and is able to tow over 3,200kg.
+Not only is it famously reliable; every version of the car, from the entry-level trim up, is able to hold payloads over 1,000kg and tow over 3,200kg.

-Sadly, the trade-off for the Hilux’s strength is that, to accommodate big loads, it has been given very stiff suspension.
-This means you should expect a bit of a bumpy ride.
+Sadly, the trade-off for the Hilux’s strength is that, to accommodate big loads, it has a rather stiff suspension setup and rides comparatively harshly as a result.

 If you want a pickup that will last you for the long run, the Mitsubishi L200 is a good call.
-It’s a safe option, having scored a respectable four stars in Euro NCAP tests, but, more impressively, it has a five-year/62,500-mile warranty.
+It’s a safe option, having scored a respectable four stars in Euro NCAP tests and is backed with a five-year/62,500-mile warranty.